BetterWorks/go-starter-kit/documentation/architecture.md

 ```
 internal/types
 ```
 The types package is used for declaring data types that may be shared across packages.
-Housing sharable data types here eliminates the possibility of circular references between packages.

 ### Validation
 ```